AMartins87/py_man/README.md

 It is a simple terminal game, which runs on a mock terminal on Heroku.

+Users start with having 6 lives to guess a word

 ![Mock up image](assets/images/mockup.JPG)

 *Please press **Ctrl** in Windows or **Command** on Mac button and click for any links which you would like to open in a new tab when in the README.md file*